Cream and lemon are a luscious combination. Especially when served over crispy pan fried chicken!

 - Finely chopped parsley

-- Return the chicken to the pan (pour in any juices on the plate too) and cook for a further 1 minute (to reheat chicken and thicken sauce more).
+Optional: Return the chicken to the pan (pour in any juices on the plate too), turn to coat.

 2. I use both butter and oil because I like the flavour of butter in this but using half oil prevents the butter from burning and splitting which can discolour and separate the creamy sauce.